nrnishta/topic21/Experiments/TCV/MDSplusTree.md

 Both the L<sub>//</sub> and the Lambda are saved as a function of time and R-Rsep (second dimension in the save MDSplus tree).
 We have also computed the appropriate mapping in rho poloidal (square root of normalized poloidal flux).
 The Lambda are computed using the parallel connection length from the divertor to upstream and using also the parallel connection length from the divertor to the X-point.
+**Beware that for some reason MDSplus does not work if the tree are stored on Dropbox.
+So if you clone the repository then copy the tree in a different folder**